Skip to content

 fi

-A lot of times, Front-end developers will use a specific NodeJS version for an application.
+A lot of times, we will use a specific NodeJS version for an application it's front-end.
 It's bad practice to just run npm install && npm run build on whatever version the server has.
-Which is why, we can use NVM to set the correct version.
-All there needs to be done is some server-side prepping and the use of the deployment script below.
+This can lead to discrepancies and compatibility issues with the build.
+Which is why, we use NVM to set the correct version on the server before building the assets.

 bash